 4530 - Pastoral Training Program(Credits: 3)

-This field education program is designed to equip students in the M.Div. program for core responsibilities of the ministry such as preaching, teaching, leading worship services, and pastoral visitation.
-The program consists of four components: an orientation internship (after the 1st year of study), a Catechism teaching practicum (during the 2nd year), a mission/evangelism internship (after the 2nd year) and a summer internship (after the 3rd year).
+The Pastoral Training Program is a field education program designed to equip students for core ministerial responsibilities such as preaching, teaching, leading worship services, and pastoral visitation.
+The program consists of four components: an orientation internship (after the 1st year of study), a Catechism teaching practicum (during the 2nd year), a mission internship (after the 2nd or 3rd year) and a summer internship (after the 2nd or 3rd year).